A guide for spiritual seekers, leaders, and companions

 Centres of Gravity rather than a “Ladder of Worth”

-It can be helpful to think of the eight phases described below as orientations we are drawn towards, rather than a “ladder of worth” that we climb … perhaps feeling quietly better than those on the rungs underneath.
-Rather, each phase is more like a centre of gravity that draws together our understanding of ourself in relation to God / our Ground of all Being .
+It can be helpful to think of the eight phases described below as orientations we are drawn towards, rather than a “ladder of worth” that we climb (perhaps quietly feeling better than those on the rungs underneath).
+Each phase is more like a centre of gravity that draws together our understanding of ourself in relation to God / our Ground of all Being .

+The phases are not just about changing beliefs but about changing structures of meaning-making— the very way people hold and interpret their lives.
 Each phase offers unique lessons.
-Growth is often non-linear - people move back and forth, straddle stages, or “recycle” earlier outlooks when life circumstances change.
+The experiences of many shows that growth is often non-linear - people move back and forth, straddle stages, or “recycle” earlier outlooks when life circumstances change….until a new phase seems to coalesce.
 There is no skipping ahead to avoid the hard work of a given phase.
 In short, the path is more like a spiral of unfolding depth rather than a straight climb upward.

-With this in mind, we have outlined a framework of eight stages with descriptors that attempts to braid together core insights from the wise elders who have travelled before us.
+With this in mind, we have outlined a framework of eight stages that attempts to braid together core insights from the wise elders who have travelled before us.
+There are descriptors for each stage together with pointers to movement, growth and transition.
 You are encouraged to identify with where you think you’re currently at without judgment.
 Every stage has its own gifts and challenges.
 The goal is not to somehow force ourself into a different phase (which you can’t do authentically), but rather to fully experience and learn from each stage, allowing grace to move us toward greater love.

 1. Safety & Control